To compute orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

 To that end, we associate a \emph{standard domain} to $\Gamma$.
 This is a subset $\Delta_{m+1}(\bar{\tau})\subset \R \times [0,m]\subset \R^2$, $\bar \tau = (\tau_1,\dotsc,\tau_{m-1})$, obtained by removing $m-1$ horizontal slits starting at $(\tau_j,j)$, $j=1,\dotsc,m-1$, and ending at $\infty$.
 All slits look the same, they are strips ending in a half-circle of width $\epsilon$, $0< \epsilon <<1$.
 A point $(\tau_j,j)$ where a slit ends is called a \emph{boundary minimum}.
 See Figure \ref{fig:1}.

 The region at the negative infinity will correspond to the positive puncture of the tree, and the regions at the positive infinity to the negative punctures and the ends.
 The boundary minima will correspond to either 3-valent vertices or 2-valent punctures.
 The boundary of the standard domain should be thought of as the lifted flow lines to the cotangent lift of $\Gamma$.
+We write $\Delta(\Gamma)$ for the standard domain associated to $\Gamma$.
+The exact value of the corresponding $\bar \tau$ will not be important in this paper, but it will be important to keep track of which boundary minimum that correspond to which vertex of the tree.
+We refer to [\cite{trees}, Section 2.1.A] for a more detailed discussion.